Updated: February 18th, 2024

 Pros & Cons

-- It looks and feels like a full size acoustic kit.
-This is great for practicing on and is designed so that it could be used on stage.
+- It looks and feels like a full-size acoustic kit.
+This is great for practicing and is designed so that it can be used on stage.

 - It has 100 kits and 1000 sounds The kits and sounds are varied and you can even customize them.

 - You have full connectivity with MIDI In and Out, plus USB.
 You can easily incorporate other devices or sample pads.